9 minsPublished on 3/23/2023

 Why do you need a crypto wallet?

 Since crypto wallets store the keys that give users access to cryptocurrencies living on the blockchain, they form the base of all financial interactions in the Web3 space.
-Anyone who wants to connect with dApps or conduct a financial transaction on the blockchain needs a crypto wallet.
+Anyone who wants to connect with dApps or conduct a transaction on the blockchain needs a crypto wallet.

 How do crypto wallets work?